distantorigin/miriani-next/README.md

 ## Contributions

-We welcome contributions to MirianiNext!
+We welcome contributions to Miriani-Next!
 To contribute:

 1. **Adding Custom Scripts**:
    - Create a new file in the project directory titled `extras-<user>.lua`, replacing `<user>` with your username or handle.